Habituation Psychology

 Habituation is a crucial adaptive mechanism that helps individuals filter out irrelevant stimuli and focus on what truly matters in their environment.
 Understanding and utilizing neural mechanisms underlying habituation can improve our ability to concentrate and adapt to various situations.

-Factors that impact habituation
+Factors that affect habituation

 The frequency of presentation impacts habituation and stimulus specificity.
 More frequent exposure typically leads to quicker habituation or stimulus generalization.
 Individual differences, such as age, temperament, and genetic makeup, can also affect how quickly someone habituates to a stimulus.
 Previous experiences with similar stimuli can influence habituation rates, as those with prior exposure may habituate faster or generalize their response to similar stimuli.

-Lastly, the context in which the stimulus is presented and the individual’s motivation and attention levels can either facilitate or hinder the habituation process.
+Lastly, the context in which the stimulus is presented, and the individual's motivation and attention levels can either facilitate or hinder the habituation process.
 When the stimulus is withheld, the response tends to recover over time, a phenomenon known as spontaneous recovery.

 Habituation vs. sensory adaptation